 Over the last decade, technologic improvements in nasal and oronasal mask interfaces have allowed successful application of NIV in pediatric patients with severe respiratory distress of different etiologies.
-Despite limited experimental data, clinicians implement NIV in children with asthma in the pediatric ICU both as an early intervention and as a "rescue" strategy to prevent endotracheal intubation and invasive ventilation.
-This practice is guided by very little evidence other than approaches previously described in the adult literature.
+Despite limited experimental data, clinicians implement NIV in children with asthma in the Pediatric Intensive Care Unit (PICU) both as an early intervention and as a "rescue" strategy to prevent endotracheal intubation and invasive ventilation.
+This practice is guided by very little evidence other than approaches previously describe in the adult literature.

 Patients with asthma require large amounts of inhaled bronchodilators and systemic steroids administered within a relatively short period of time.
-Thus, timely and effective delivery of bronchodilator therapy can play an important clinical role in reducing airway obstruction, ventilatory impairment, and respiratory distress.7-9 Studies in vitro suggest greater aerosol drug delivery during NIV than when no positive pressure is applied to a lung model.8 Studies in children with cystic fibrosis have demonstrated 30% greater bronchodilator delivery following nebulization provided with NIV than following nebulization without NIV.22 Thus, NIV may improve bronchodilator delivery and transiently reduce respiratory distress until other pharmacotherapy has been given time to have a clinical effect.
+Thus, timely and effective delivery of bronchodilator therapy can play a significant clinical role in reducing airway obstruction, ventilatory impairment, and respiratory distress7-9.
+Studies in vitro suggest greater aerosol drug delivery during NIV than when no positive pressure is applied to a lung model.
+Studies in children with Cystic Fibrosis have demonstrated 30% greater bronchodilator delivery following nebulization provided with NIV than following nebulization without NIV22.
+Thus, NIV may improve bronchodilator delivery and transiently reduce respiratory distress until other pharmacotherapy has been given time to have a clinical effect.

-The major finding of the current study was that albuterol delivery during simulated pediatric NIV is dependent both upon the location of the nebulizer and the location of the fixed expiratory leak in the single-limb BPAP circuit.
-We observed a 200-300% greater drug delivery with the NIVO vibrating-mesh nebulizer than with the other 2 commonly used vibrating-mesh nebulizer configurations.
-We believe these results are related less to the type of vibrating-mesh nebulizer and more to the fact that the nebulizer was placed after the leak valve, which ultimately allowed more drug delivery to the filter and less to the circuit and/or atmosphere.
+The major finding of the current study was that albuterol delivery during simulated pediatric NIV is dependent upon both location of the nebulizer and location of the fixed expiratory leak in the single-limb BiPAP circuit.
+We observed between a 200-300% greater drug delivery with the NIVO® VM nebulizer than the other two commonly used VM nebulizer configurations.
+We believe these results are related less to the type of VM nebulizer and more to the fact that the nebulizer was placed after the leak valve which ultimately allowed more drug delivery to the filter and less to the circuit and/or atmosphere.

-There have been 3 in vitro studies^{2,23-25} and 2 clinical studies^{22,26} that have evaluated drug delivery during adult NIV.
-There has been only one pediatric NIV study, and this combined in vitro/in vivo study22 was designed to evaluate differences in aerosol delivery with and without NIV.
+There have been three in vitro studies 23-26 and two clinical studies ^{22,27}, that have evaluated drug delivery during adult NIV.
+There has been only one pediatric NIV study and this combined in vitro/in vivo study22 was designed to evaluate differences in aerosol delivery with and without NIV.
 Nonetheless, there are very few objective data to guide clinicians when selecting an optimal device or approach for aerosol drug delivery during pediatric NIV.
-It would be very difficult to extrapolate from the findings of adult NIV aerosol studies and to assume similar results in a pediatric patient.
-Pediatric patients have smaller tidal volumes, higher breathing frequencies, lower inspiratory/expiratory ratios, and smaller airway passages than adults.
-Previous studies have suggested that all of these factors in infants and small children contribute to lower inhaled drug delivery than in adults.
-27,28 In both intubated and non-intubated pediatric patients, aerosol deposition is suggested to be <1% of the nominal drug dose, compared to 8-22% in adults.
-27
+It would be very difficult to extrapolate from the findings of adult NIV aerosol studies and assume similar results in a pediatric patient.
+Pediatric patients have smaller tidal volumes, higher respiratory rates, lower I:E ratios and smaller airway passages than adults.
+Previous studies have suggested that all of these factors in infants and small children contribute to lower inhaled drug delivery than adults^{28,29}.
+In both intubated and non-intubated pediatric patients, aerosol deposition is suggested to be <1% of the nominal drug dose compared to 8-22% in adults28.

-We suspect that a major reason why no additional pediatric-specific NIV aerosol studies have recently been described in the literature is due in part to technological limitations of available pediatric nebulizers and NIV mask interfaces.
+We suspect that a major reason why no additional pediatric-specific NIV aerosol studies have been recently described in the literature is due in part to technological limitations of available pediatric nebulizers and NIV mask interfaces.
 Until very recently, many of the mask interfaces used in this population were prepackaged with the leak exhalation port integrated into the NIV mask, making it physically impossible to place a nebulizer between the leak and the mask during pediatric NIV.

-Moreover, the weight and awkwardness of placing available aerosol delivery devices in-line may put unnecessary tension on the mask, resulting in greater leak and lower drug delivery to the patient.
-The lightweight NIVO vibrating-mesh nebulizer represents a suitable new technology that obviates many of the previous concerns related to pediatric drug delivery during NIV.
+Moreover, the weight and awkwardness of placing available aerosol delivery devices inline may place unnecessary tension on the mask resulting in greater leaks and lower drug delivery to the patient.
+The lightweight NIVO® VM nebulizer represents a suitable new technology that obviates many of the previous concerns related to pediatric drug delivery during NIV.